AlonKellner/alonkellner.github.io/_posts/en-us/2024-11-26-weighter-presentation.md

    During training, the model has a classification head, meaning its output is N vectors of logits the size of the number of classes (the number of speakers in the train-set, in our case 856).
    During inference, we do not use the classification head, so instead of getting N vectors of logits we get N vectors of Embeddings (in our case 256 dimensions).

-2. **What does the model even learn if a "like" does not distinguish the file?
+2. **What does the model even learn if the set of "likes" is not complete for each file?
 What is the supervision here?**
    The model learns to produce for each file a set of Embeddings, a subset of those Embeddings should represent the "likes" that were tagged on the file.
-   In other words, the model learns to produce Embeddings that are similar to files that have the same "like", the very fact that there should be some common Embeddings is the supervision.
+   In other words, the model learns to produce Embeddings that are similar between files that have the same "like", the very fact that there should be some common Embeddings is the supervision.

 3. **You talked about clustering and that it is not differentiable, but there are ways to extract differentiable weightings from clustering algorithms, have you tried them?**
    Short answer - we didn't try, it wasn't accessible enough and we had intuitions that it wouldn't work well.